siderolabs/talos/website/content/docs/v0.8/Reference/cli.md

 ### Options

 ```
+      --cert-fingerprint strings   list of server certificate fingeprints to accept (defaults to no check)
   -f, --file string                the filename of the updated configuration
   -h, --help                       help for apply-config
   -i, --insecure                   apply the config using the insecure (encrypted with no auth) maintenance service
+      --interactive                apply the config using text based interactive mode
+      --no-reboot                  apply the config only after the reboot
 ```

 ### Options inherited from parent commands